 1. What are the proposals for the redevelopment of Elizabeth House, Waterloo?

-- Together these changes will facilitate desperately needed new access routes into Waterloo Station, the UK’s busiest train station with 100 million entries and exits each year and provide the ability for further growth in passenger numbers as this rises to 130 million a year over the next five years.
+Together these changes will facilitate desperately needed new access routes into Waterloo Station, the UK’s busiest train station with 100 million entries and exits each year and provide the ability for further growth in passenger numbers as this rises to 130 million annually over the next five years.

 2. What are the benefits for local people?

 HB Reavis has agreed with Lambeth Council to provide a £100m package of public benefits as part of this scheme.
 This will include over £33m of affordable workspace memberships for local entrepreneurs and start-ups, as well as a tailored local employment and skills strategy.

 We will be delivering an enhanced public realm through the new development, creating two new public squares, Victory Arch Square and the unique covered Waterloo Square (c.9000 sq ft), where people will be able to meet and socialise.

 We are creating a vibrant new retail destination named ‘The Curve,’ a pedestrianised street lined with shops and cafés where locals and visitors can enjoy all-day dining and shopping.